 Diagnosed at the age of 9, Ben is gifted with ADHD.
 While we truly believe this is a gift for him (even though it comes with many challenges), I know with all my being that homeschooling is best for him because of it.

-But that’s not why we continue to homeschool.
-We continue to homeschool because we believe that as Ben’s parents, it is our God-given responsibility to teach, train and disciple him.
+But that’s not why we continued to homeschool.
+We continued to homeschool because we believed that as Ben’s parents, it is our God-given responsibility to teach, train and disciple him.
 It’s hard to do that if you’re not together for most of the day.

-Our homeschool is delight-directed, because that’s how Ben learns best.
+Our homeschool was primarily delight-directed, because that’s how Ben learned best.
 I sometimes refer to it as “homeschooling by the rabbit trail method,” though if I ever write a book about homeschooling, I might title it Homeschooling by the Field Trip Method.
 You don’t really have to stay home to homeschool, right?

 I am also gifted — with Lupus and Fibromyalgia — so things can get kind of crazy around here.
-The gifts of these diseases are teaching me to take better care of our bodies, His Temples, and to lean on Him every day, but especially on those days when I can barely get out of bed, but Ben is bouncing off the walls.
+The gifts of these diseases are teaching me to take better care of our bodies, His Temples, and to lean on Him every day, but especially on those days when I can barely get out of bed.
 Ben is learning to be a compassionate, caring servant.

-When I’m not blogging or homeschooling, you might find me reading a good book while drinking sweet tea, or crocheting a baby blanket for a friend, neighbor, or our local hospital NICU.
-I also work as a social media manager, so it’s not unusual to find me on Facebook, Twitter, Instagram, or Pinterest (not always as myself).
+When I’m not blogging, you might find me reading a good book while drinking sweet tea, or crocheting a baby blanket for a friend, neighbor, or our local hospital NICU.
+I also work as a social media manager, so it’s not unusual to find me on Facebook, Instagram, or Pinterest (not always as myself).

 So that’s us, Ben and me . . . a momma and her boy, spending our days exploring, playing, laughing, learning, living, loving, serving . . . homeschooling . . . together.
 And sometimes traveling with Dad so he can get in on the good stuff, too.